nodejs/node/doc/guides/investigating_native_memory_leak.md

 # Investigating Memory Leaks with valgrind

-A Node.js process may run out of memory due to excessive consumption of `Native memory`. `Native Memory` is memory which is not managed by the the V8 Garbage collector and is allocated either by the Node.js runtime, it's dependencies or native [addons](://nodejs.org/docs/latest/api/n-api.html).
+A Node.js process may run out of memory due to excessive consumption of native memory.
+Native Memory is memory which is not managed by the V8 Garbage collector and is allocated either by the Node.js runtime, it's dependencies or native [addons](://nodejs.org/docs/latest/api/n-api.html).